Faulty oven fan - the whats and whys

 How do I know if my oven fan is broken?

 Although in the majority of the cases, the oven fan is the culprit, there are other possible causes as well.
 Let’s explore this in more detail.
+If you're keen to get the issue fixed fast, at a low price, get an instant quote online now.

-The Oven Fan’s Element
+The oven fan’s Element

 The fan element is a high resistance wire that generates heat when an electric current passes through it.
 Before you go about disassembling your oven, first make sure that the fan is working.
 Switch on the oven and place your hand at the back; if you feel the cold air blowing and if you can observe the thermostat light, then the element is definitely at fault.